Jantz021991/MobileApplication/README.md

 My application is simple and shows all the restaurants, shops and outdoor facilities using static google map and four square API.

+The link for the Android Application is given - [Android App](https://jantz021991.github.io/Rest4Best/)

 The screenshots of my application are -

 ![Image One](./img/Img1.jpg)